-Many times in practice, I had owners bring their dogs in because they noticed brown or black gunk in their dog’s ears.
+Many times in practice, I had owners bring their dogs in because they noticed brown or black gunk or pus in their dog’s ears.
 Each time, I explained the goop indicated an ear infection but there are a variety of causative factors for the condition.

 In this article, we’ll describe the top causes of brown or black ear discharge in dogs, when you can treat the condition at home, and when it’s time to call the vet.
 To help you prepare for an office visit, we’ll tell you what to expect and how the doctor can help your pup.

 What does a black or brown ear discharge look like?

 When a dog has a brown or black discharge (or pus / gunk), it usually means your dog has an ear infection.
 The color and character of the wax may help to identify the underlying cause.
 Let’s look at several examples.

 Examples of black and brown ear discharge in dogs

 Brown discharge in a dog with an ear mite infection.
 The color may vary from medium brown to dark brown or reddish-brown.
 When your pooch exhibits ear scratching or head shaking or the ear has an odor, your dog likely has an infection.

 Pictured below: black ear wax in a dog with an ear infection.
 Notice the coffee-ground appearance of the discharge.
 This is often an indication of ear mites: